 What are the characteristics of salt that led Jesus to use it in this context?

-Finally, some assert that the salt represents stopping decay.
+Finally, some assert that salt represents stopping decay.
 For example, as “salt of the earth”, believers were to act as preservatives, stopping moral decay in a fallen world.

 Without refrigeration, (which we know was not yet invented when Jesus walked the earth), fish that was caught would quickly spoil and rot unless it was packed in salt.
 However, once salted, the fish could be safely stored and then eaten, when needed.

 The spiritual health and strength of the believer is to thwart the corruption and sin in our world.
 Christians, as salt, are to work to stop sin’s power to destroy lives.
-This, will, in turn, create opportunity for the gospel to be shared with others.
+This, will, in turn, create an opportunity for the gospel to be shared with others.